Discover world-class courses & immerse yourself in the joyous culture

 Our experts recommend:

-No golf break in Ireland is complete without a trip to some of the country’s top attractions.
-From the spectacular coastlines and national parks to the lively cities, there is no shortage of things to do off the course.
+Off the course, there is so much to see and do in Ireland, from the spectacular coastlines and national parks to the lively cities, there is no shortage of things to do off the course.

 Outdoor lovers should explore the ancient castles and ruins peppered all over the country or discover the natural wonder of The Giant’s Causeway in Northern Ireland.
 For some relaxation time, take a stroll along the sandy beaches of Galway Bay.